 Some people’s hearts can harden through various things, for example, if you’ve got a sin that you are constantly doing all the time and you didn’t repent, then a barrier will build up between you and Allah.

-We must acknowledge and act on the emotional needs of ourselves and of other people around us so everyone has emotional.
+We must acknowledge and act on the emotional needs of ourselves and of other people around us as everyone has emotional needs.
 If we are truly to call ourselves practicing Muslims, then we have got to respond to the needs, emotional and physical, of the people around us.

 Prophet Muhammad (peace be upon him) said that wealth is not in having vast riches; it is in contentment.
 If you have Sakinah in your heart, you will be happy if you have nothing, and you will be happy if you have everything.

 But some people live in a way that they are constantly seeking the dunya and forgetting about the afterlife, and this is another thing that hardens the heart.